-- for reduced working hours: the line manager must confirm the variation in working hours and commencement date to the HR Support Team - for a reduction in grade: the employee should apply for suitable vacancies in accordance with the Authority's Recruitment and Selection policy or if eligible, the Redeployment Policy where the employee is deemed 'at risk.
-Once successful in being offered/redeployed in an alternative post, the employee should seek confirmation of the pension benefits payable.
-If the employee wishes to proceed with the application final approval must be sought from the existing Head of Service who will be required to finalise the Flexible Retirement Business Case for approval in accordance with agreed procedures
+- for reduced working hours: your line manager must confirm the variation in working hours and commencement date to the HR Employee Services Team; - for a reduction in grade: you should apply for suitable vacancies in accordance with our Recruitment and Selection policy or if eligible, the Redeployment Policy where you are deemed 'at risk'.
+Once successful in being offered/redeployed in an alternative post, you should seek confirmation of the pension benefits payable.
+If you wish to proceed with the application, final approval must be sought from the existing Head of Service who will be required to finalise the Flexible Retirement Business Case for approval in accordance with agreed procedures.

-Flexible/Phased Retirement is discretionary on the part of the Council and therefore there is no right of appeal where an application is not approved.
+Flexible/Phased Retirement is discretionary on our part and therefore there is no right of appeal where an application is not approved.

-However, where an application cannot be supported the line manager should seek advice from the HR Team in advance of confirmation to the employee to ensure that the case has been reasonably considered and to explore any alternative solutions
+However, where an application cannot be supported by your line manager they should seek advice from the HR Team in advance of confirmation to you to ensure that the case has been reasonably considered and to explore any potential alternative solutions.